To help you prepare for the workshop, we ask that you do several things in advance. Here's a list of those preparatory activities and their deadlines.

 - Contribute one or more of the following:

 - A fully developed activity used to teach about energy at the undergraduate level (examples can be viewed in the energy activities collection).
-Go to the activity submission form.

-- A description of a course about energy (examples can be viewed in the energy courses collection) Go to the course submission form.
+- A description of a course about energy (examples can be viewed in the energy courses collection)

 - A web-based informational resource that can be used to teach about energy.
 The target audience of the material may be either faculty or undergraduate students.
 Please contact the workshop conveners or Karin Kirk for further clarification.